ricardo-0x07/CarND-Behavioral-Cloning-P3/README.md

 To combat the over-fitting, I iteratively modified the model a convolution and fully connected layer, reduce the filter depth on the remaining convolution layers and included dropout on the fully connected layers.

-Then I used a correction factor to compensate for the car pulling to the left and filtered out 70% of the data with car going straight (<=0.0185) to mitigate the basis in the data for car to go straight.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.
 I collected recovery data at those spot to improve the driving behavior in these cases.
 Some corners were very problematic and recovery data didn't seem to help so collected data of the car taking those turns perfectly one time and added it to the data set repeatedly until the car could take the turn perfectly

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted is illustrated in the table below:
+The final model architecture (model.py lines 66-99) consisted is illustrated in the table below:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|